Blockchain technology and banking revolution

 Blockchain is a new technology but still, it is getting a lot of attention as fraud rates related to money transfer are increasing day by day and this can be an efficient way to overcome.

 - Real-time monitoring can be done through timestamp.

 - Real identities can be retrieved as every block is linked to a person so nothing can be kept hidden.

-Blockchain technology has huge potential to turn around the way banking system works.
-We also discussed use cases where banks can simplify their business process and increase the business security thus boosting the business and can lower the overall expenses and transaction charges.
-However, there are still several challenges in front of Blockchain technology before banks and financial institutions can fully accept it as technology.
+Blockchain technology has huge potential to turn around the way the banking system works.
+We also discussed use cases where banks can simplify their business process and increase business security thus boosting the business and can lower the overall expenses and transaction charges.
+However, there are so many challenges that have to cover for Blockchain technology before banks and financial institutions can fully accept it as technology.
 The biggest issue is privacy.
-In open ledger, the consumer data is made public and thus in can threat privacy of individuals.
+In the open ledger, the consumer data is made public, and thus in can threaten the privacy of individuals.
 It also faces regulatory uncertainty.
 There is no central regulatory body or institution that can monitor and regulate the blockchain protocols.

 Though there are certain challenges, Blockchain technology is surely going to radically change the banking industry and its processes.